standleypg/MalaysiaDiscordBotRadioTempatanTS/README.md

 That's it!
 Your radio channel will now be available in the application.

-**Note that you need to host the radio channel yourself.
+**Note that you need to host the radio channel yourself. **Also**, you need ffmpeg installed on your server.